herambchaudhari4121/geomoose-website/source/download.rst

 MS4W (MapServer for Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Prior to unzipping the folder, please ensure you have MS4W installed & configured.
-There are installation instructions located :ref:`here <quickstart>`.
+There are installation instructions located `here <https://geomoose.github.io/gm3/ms4w-quickstart/>`__.

  .. note:: MS4W can be downloaded from https://ms4w.com.
 All previous versions of MS4W can be found at https://ms4w.com/release/